Scoopi Web Scraper

 - Need Java or Python proficiency to use scraper libraries

 Scraping libraries do well in scraping data from limited set of pages but they are not meant to handle thousands of pages.
 Scoopi is developed taking these aspects into consideration.
 It is built upon JSoup and HtmlUnit.
 Some of the features of Scoopi are

 - Scoopi is completely definition driven and no knowledge of coding is required.
 Data structure, task workflow and pages to scrape are defined with a set of YML definition files.
 It can be configured to use either JSoup or HtmlUnit as scraper

 - Query can be written either using Selectors with JSoup or XPath with HtmlUnit

-- Scoopi persists pages and data to database so that it recovers from the failed state without repeating the tasks that are completed
+- Scoopi persists pages and parsed data to file system and recovers from the failed state without repeating the tasks that are completed

 - Scoopi is a multi-thread application which process pages in parallel for maximum throughput.